 Q: I took classes at a community college.
 Where do I send my transcripts?

-A: Official transcripts from other colleges should be sent to the SDSU Office of the Registrar.
+A: Official transcripts from other colleges should be sent to the SDSU Office of Admissions.

 Q: When do I take the Writing Placement Exam (WPA)?

 A: Continuing students: Continuing students must take the WPA during the semester in